fjwright/Run-REDUCE-0/UserGuide.md

 Otherwise, by default Run-REDUCE looks in the standard places for a REDUCE installation.
 On Microsoft Windows it looks for the folder `\Program Files\Reduce` on all accessible drives.
-On Ubuntu Linux it assumes that package information is under `/usr/share/reduce` and executable files are under `/usr/lib/reduce`.
+On Ubuntu Linux it assumes that executable files are under `/usr/lib/reduce`, package information is under `/usr/share/reduce`, and documentation is under `/usr/share/doc/reduce`.

 ## The Main Window